Azure-Samples/contoso-creative-writer/README.md

 To test the sample:

-1. Populate the Azure AI Search vectore store index with product data.
+1. Populate the Azure AI Search vector store index with product data.

     - Change into the api/data folder:
     ```